 Log on to the online platform to retrieve your application documents.
 Only those who are registered will receive the tasks for Phase Two in December.

-At the beginning of December, all registered applicants receive a choice of four topics.
+In winter, all registered applicants receive a choice of four topics.
 You will have to report and write a story on one of them; the choice is yours.
 You will also have to submit detailed source notes, as well as a narrative about your life so far.
 All three documents must be uploaded to the online platform by mid-January.
 Each entry is read and evaluated by three judges, all of them professional journalists.

-150 applicants make it into the final round and will take a two-day entrance examination at the DJS in Munich in April/May.
+150 applicants make it into the final round and will take a two-day entrance examination at the DJS in Munich in spring.
 Here, we test your knowledge of current events in politics, society, culture, economy, science and sports.
 You will write another story.
 And you will face a panel of eight judges who will assess your motivation and aptitude for journalism.
 Those who have applied for the master course will take an additional test at the university.

 You will receive your admission or rejection letter about two weeks later by post.

 More questions?
 Take a look at our How-to-Apply FAQs (German only).